xapian/xapian-docsprint/howtos/weighting_scheme.rst

 document length in the database, the query length, total number of documents in the collection etc. can also be implemented.

-For that, the weighting scheme subclassed from Xapian::Weight simply needs to "tell" Xapian::Weight which statistics it will be needing.
+For that, the weighting scheme subclassed from xapian-class:`Weight` simply needs to "tell" xapian-class:`Weight` which statistics it will be needing.
 This is done by calling the need_stat(STATISTIC REQUIRED) function in the constructor of the subclassed weighting scheme.
 Note however, that only those statistics which are absolutely required must be asked for as collecting statistics is expensive.
-For a full list of statistics currently available from Xapian::Weight and the enumerators required to access them, please refer to: http://xapian.org/docs/sourcedoc/html/classXapian_1_1Weight.html#e3c11f1d2d96a18e0eb9b9b31c5c5479
+For a full list of statistics currently available from xapian-class:`Weight` and the enumerators required to access them, please refer to: http://xapian.org/docs/sourcedoc/html/classXapian_1_1Weight.html#e3c11f1d2d96a18e0eb9b9b31c5c5479

-The statistics can then be obtained by the subclass by simply calling the corresponding function of the Xapian::Weight class.
+The statistics can then be obtained by the subclass by simply calling the corresponding function of the xapian-class:`Weight` class.
 For eg:- The document frequency (Term frequency) of the term can be obtained by calling get_termfreq().
 For a full list of functions required to obtain various statistics, refer: